How to run the Magento security scan independently?

-So even if you’re not a tech specialist, you’ll be well informed about Magento security test results.
+So even if you’re not a tech specialist, you’ll be well informed about security test results.

 You can also go beyond this simple Magento security patch check with MageReport.
 This tool verifies if you have the patches and also tests your store for threats and vulnerabilities, such as:

-This tool is user-friendly as well: all problematic areas are marked with red/orange while well-protected areas are green.
+This Magento security tool is user-friendly as well: all problematic areas are marked with red/orange while well-protected areas are green.
 MageReport can also run the Magento security test on some 3rd-party extensions.

 Though the tools are handy and easy-to-use, they don’t offer 100% accuracy.
 They have no access to your store code.
 So to make sure the store is secure, you should address your Magento devs to verify the results.

-There is one more valid security testing tool - Security Scan developed by Magento.
+There is one more valid security site checker - Security Scan developed by Magento.
 The tool is free and monitors your store security in real-time.
-Apart from patches, the tool checks the store configuration, reports on potential vulnerabilities and offers fixtures.
-You can also enable a daily/weekly automated Magento security check.
+Apart from patches, the tool checks the store configuration reports on potential vulnerabilities and offers fixes.
+You can also enable a daily/weekly automated security check.

-Though the tool was made for Magento 2, it can be used for testing Magento stores.
+Though the tool was made for Magento 2, it can be used for testing Magento stores as well.
 Some adjustments are needed, but there are detailed instructions provided.
-Another pro of the tool is that it doesn’t hamper the store performance, though it’s run in the admin.
+Another pro of the Magento scanner is that it doesn’t hamper the store performance, though it’s run in the admin.